Careers

 • The Department of Forensic Science has included these domains in its graduate curriculum for many years.

-• However, students majoring in science may not have been exposed to all of these topics.
+• Students majoring in a general science may not be exposed to all of these topics.

-Courses offered in the forensic science minor can assist students in meeting these requirements, improving licensing exam preparedness, workforce readiness, or competitiveness for graduate study in forensic science.
+Courses offered in the forensic science minor can assist students in meeting these requirements and improving licensing exam preparedness, workforce readiness, or competitiveness for graduate study in forensic science.

 The Forensic Science Minor is tailored towards criminal justice majors interested in pursuing investigative or non-laboratory based careers in forensic science (e.g., Crime Scene Investigators) and science majors who may have an interest in more traditional (laboratory-based) careers in forensic science.